 • Where do you hope to take Woodfolk in the future?

 Currently, I’m focusing on building a solid foundation of stockists and customers in Australia.
 There is a lot of opportunity here, particularly now that people are starting to recognise how important it is to support local businesses and stores.
 With time, I would like to expand overseas.
 Why not share the love!

 • What piece of advice would you give to anyone who wants to start any kind of ethical and sustainable business?

 My advice would be to make the business as personal as possible.
 For example, if they’re working with artisans then build a relationship with them, visit them and get to know them on a personal and professional level; or if they’re working with a particular material, meet the people who grow it, or visit the country its coming from.
 It really does makes a huge difference and brings in a level of depth and perspective.

 • Why do you think people should be more environmentally and socially aware of the products they purchase?
 What’s best way to raise awareness?

 The true power lies with the consumer and every time they spend money they are making an active choice to support the brand, its values and processes.
 That might mean sweatshops, harm to the environment or locals where materials are sourced.
 I believe that people are inherently good and caring and that few would want to think that their purchases have been made in a sweatshop under terrible conditions.
 For any meaningful change to occur, it’s vital for every person to choose wisely and ethically each time they make a purchase.

 At Woodfolk, we raise awareness by placing our values at the forefront of our brand and telling our story with pride.
 We hope also to inspire other brands and business owners and provide a working model of what a fair trade and ethical business can look like.

-I hope you liked reading this post and that Julia has inspired you just as much as she inspired me!
+I hope you liked reading this post and that Julia has inspired you to support ethical and sustainable businesses like hers!
 I’m fascinated by her story and hearing where the jewellery comes from makes every single piece even more special!